UnsatisfactoryResult/Casio-Loopy-Fun/README.md

 I made a DigiKey list for replacement caps utilizing the following:

-Nichicon UWD caps for the main board
+Nichicon UWD caps for the main board (Rev C has 3 Panasonic KS series)

 Nichicon UCS and UPA for the power supply